brshallo/funspotr/README.md

 <!-- badges: end -->

-The goal of funspotr (R function spotter) is to make it easy to identify which functions and packages are used in files and projects.
+The goal of funspotr (R function spotter) is to make it easy to identify which R functions and packages are used in files and projects.
 It was initially written to create reference tables of the functions and packages used in a few popular github repositories[^1].